Fdawgs/ydh-authentication-service/README.md

 1. Navigate to the repo
 2. Run `yarn install` to install dependencies
+3. Configure the application in `src/config.js`
-3. Run `yarn install-windows-service` as administrator
+4. Run `yarn install-windows-service` as administrator
-4. The service should now be visible in Services
+5. The service should now be visible in Services

 **Note**: When you add or remove API keys, or change any settings in the configuration file, you will need to restart the service for the changes to take effect.